Cisalpino: Cisalpino tilting trains

 The original service was branded under the name "Cisalpino," using the abbreviation "CIS" in timetables, but it has now been replaced by the name EuroCity, using the abbreviation "EC".
 It operated with nine Italian ETR 470 tilting trains (colloquially known as "Pendolino").

 During the 2009 timetable, these trains were used on two main routes to connect Milan with northern Switzerland.
 Four trains per day and per direction ran via the Lötschberg line to Bern and Basel.
 Zurich was connected via the Gotthardbahn with seven daily trains, of which three were direct, and four others required a change in Lugano onto a leased Swiss ICN train.
 One of the Zurich-bound trains originally ran as far north as Stuttgart, but was cut back to Schaffhausen in 2006.

 Train maintenance was carried out in the Milan Greco workshop by the Italian railway operator Trenitalia.
 Trains were staffed with personnel from Trenitalia as well as the Swiss Federal Railways, while the catering was provided by the Italian company Cremonini.

 The trains had two classes.
 In first-class, power sockets were available.
 The Cisalpino train included a dining car.

 Problems

 The Cisalpino ETR 470 trains then in service suffered from a bad reputation due to continuing problems with punctuality (breakdowns in mid-journey) and cleanliness (overflowing toilets) and a ride that caused customers to complain of nausea due to these being first-generation Pendolinos.
-The service between Zürich and Stuttgart was discontinued in mid-December 2006 for these reasons.
+The service between Zurich and Stuttgart was discontinued in mid-December 2006 for these reasons.
 In 2008, 83 Cisalpino trains failed to reach their destination and 11.2% suffered a delay of 15 minutes or more (average delay 28 minutes).